SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 * data available @ https://doi.org/10.1371/journal.pcbi.1006283.s013

-![Fig 1 of [@Grossberger2018]: "Simulated example illustrating the steps in SPOTDisClust."](https://journals.plos.org/ploscompbiol/article/figure/image?size=large&id=10.1371/journal.pcbi.1006283.g001)
+![Fig 1 of [@Grossberger2018]: "Simulated example illustrating the steps in SPOTDisClust."](https://journals.plos.org/ploscompbiol/article/figure/image?size=large&id=10.1371/journal.pcbi.1006283.g001){#fig:G2018-1 width="5in"}

+#### [@Russo2017]

+* "Here we present such a unifying methodological and conceptual framework which detects assembly structure at many different time scales, levels of precision, and with arbitrary internal organization. "

 #### Rastermap